 The Boltwood Project

-What’s the Boltwood Project?
-The Boltwood Project, offers a student-led Service-Learning course that partners with organizations serving community members with disabilities.
-It has been part of UMass for 43 years and is now a program offered by UMass CESL.
+The Boltwood Project is a student facilitated Civic Engagement program that partners with 18 local organizations serving community members with disabilities.
+It has been part of UMass for over 40 years and is overseen by UMass CESL.

 History of The Boltwood Project

-For 40 years UMass has been home to The Boltwood Project, a Service-Learning course that partners with 14 community programs for people with disabilities.
+For over 40 years UMass has been home to The Boltwood Project, a Civic Engagement course that partners with 12 community programs for people with disabilities.

-Since its inception, the project has been Directed by the now retired Landscape Architecture & Regional Planning (LARP) professor, Merle Willmann.
-Dr. Willmann initiated the program when he was a young professor who could often be found with students at the café on Boltwood Walk (near the current Rao’s).
-The first 6 participants in the program were students with whom Merle drank coffee and talked about world affairs, such as the Vietnam War and the student led events surrounding it.
+Since its inception, the project was directed by the now retired Landscape Architecture & Regional Planning (LARP) professor, Merle Willmann.
+Dr. Willmann initiated the program when he was a young professor who could often be found with students at the café on Boltwood Walk in Amherst center.
+The first six participants in the program were students with whom Merle drank coffee and talked about world affairs, such as the Vietnam War and the student led events surrounding it.
 In honor of their café association, they named their initiative The Boltwood Project and began their service at the now closed Belchertown State Hospital.